OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection

 \item We design a labeling pipeline integrated with MLLM, which is utilized to automatically identify corner case scenarios and provide semantic annotations for abnormal objects.

-\item We propose a baseline method for 3D open-world perception by combining 2D open-world models.
-Besides, we analyze the strengths and weaknesses of open-world and specialized models, and further introduce a fusion approach to leverage both advantages.
+\item We propose a novel vision-centric framework for 3D open-world perception.
+In addition, we analyze the strengths and weaknesses of open-world and specialized models and further introduce a fusion approach to utilize both advantages.

 \end{compactitem}